SamirChowdhary24/DevSecOps-CI-CD/README.md

 Please refer to the Jenkinsfile for full pipeline implementation with explanatory comments.

 ## 🙌 What I Learned
-   -Set up a real-world DevSecOps pipeline from scratch -Gained hands-on experience with SonarQube, OWASP, Trivy, and Docker -Learned how to install and configure Jenkins and integrate external tools -Resolved Docker permission issues for Jenkins -Optimized EC2 instance type for memory-heavy operations -Understood the importance of security and quality gates in modern CI/CD pipelines
+   - Set up a real-world DevSecOps pipeline from scratch
+   - Gained hands-on experience with SonarQube, OWASP, Trivy, and Docker
+   - Learned how to install and configure Jenkins and integrate external tools
+   - Resolved Docker permission issues for Jenkins
+   - Optimized EC2 instance type for memory-heavy operations
+   - Understood the importance of security and quality gates in modern CI/CD pipelines